brettinternet/brettinternet.github.io/content/pr-watch/_index.md

 reviews.
 Babysitters can make small verified fixes and push to the PR branch, but cannot merge, force-push, dismiss reviews, or approve for someone else.

-In CAO, you have workflows that inherit an environment with agents running in OpenCode, in a terminal multiplexer like Herdr, between python scripts, in a web dashboard.
-It sounds like spaghetti but it actually comes together very nicely.
+In CAO, workflows inherit one environment across OpenCode agents, a terminal multiplexer like Herdr, Python scripts, and the web dashboard.
+It sounds like spaghetti, but it actually comes together very nicely.

 {{< card
 title="brettinternet/pr-watch"